-"For the cloud of G-d was above the Tabernacle by day, and fire would be there by night, visible to the entire House of Israel, at all their journeys."
+"For the cloud of Hashem would be on the Mishkan by day, and fire would be on it at night, before the eyes of all the House of Israel in all their journeys."
 (40:38)

 The people never knew in advance how long they were going to stay at any of their stations.
 Nevertheless, they were required to set up the Tabernacle in its entirety at each encampment, following G-d's instructions to keep the Tabernacle functioning at all times (see Bamidbar 9:15-23).
 Thus, despite their inherent temporary nature, each station had a "permanent" nature, as well.